 - Number of Cigars Released: 6,000 Boxes of 30 Cigars & 3,000 Boxes of 15 Cigars (225,000 Total Cigars)

-First off, this is a BIG cigar!
-The Sublime size always has been a big vitola to me (it is a size first made for the Cohiba brand in 2004 and then again for Montecristo last year), and whenever I put one in my mouth, I think, “this is almost (but not quite) too big to smoke.”
+First off, this is a big cigar.
+The sublimes size always has been a big vitola to me, and whenever I put one in my mouth, I think, “this is almost (but not quite) too big to smoke.”

-The Wrapper is a nice golden/reddish brown, and it is a very firm stick, with very little give when squeezed.
-The smell coming from it was a nice barnyard-ish scent with a little bit of hay, which is to be expected from a Cuban.
+The wrapper is a nice golden-reddish brown, and it is a very firm stick, with very little give when squeezed.
+The smell coming from it was a nice barnyard scent with a little bit of hay, which is to be expected from a Cuban.

 It lights up fairly easily for such a large ring gauge, and the first hint of flavor that I got was a nice mellow sweetness that is present in almost all Cuban cigars.
 There was a little bit of spice as well but not overly much, and it added a nice contrast to the sweetness.
-The flavors stayed pretty consistent in the first third of the cigar, but at about the middle point of the third (I guess that would be the 2nd of the 6th?
-LOL!), I detected a faint taste of what I wrote down as cucumber.
-It did not last long, but was VERY noticeable for about 8 puffs.
+The flavors stayed pretty consistent in the first third of the cigar, but at about the middle point of the third, I detected a faint taste of what I wrote down as cucumber.
+It did not last long, but was very noticeable for about eight puffs.

 In the second third, the pepper and spice picked up, but again, not enough to be a distraction by any means.
 The aforementioned sweetness morphed into more of a cedar flavor, with coffee undertones that were very enjoyable.